 He has worked incessantly to rebuild the Pratt City community which was ravaged by the tornado of April, 2011.
 Utilizing fourteen million dollars in federal funding from HUD, Mayor Bell revitalized the Pratt city community by building senior living facilities, the Pratt City fire station, a community tornado shelter, and library.
 Coupled with the assistance of the American Institute of Architects (AIA) and the city’s first updated Master Comprehensive Plan developed in over 50 years, the Pratt community has seen unprecedented recovery and rebuilding under Mayor Bell’s leadership.
 A new United States Treasury building was also constructed using thirty millions dollars from the United States Housing and Urban Development Department.

-The City of Birmingham also works closely with the Annie C. Casey Foundation and has been recently designated as a Community of Hope and is working to develop strategies and programs to help address neglect, abuse and crime across the City of Birmingham.
+The City of Birmingham also works closely with Casey Family Programs and has been recently designated as a Community of Hope and is working to develop strategies and programs to help address neglect, abuse and crime across the City of Birmingham.
 To address the city’s areas of food insecurities, the City of Birmingham competed with hundreds of other cities around the worked for the highly coveted IBM 2014 Smarter Cities Challenge Grants valued at $500K.
 Mayor Bell and the City of Birmingham were successful in being chosen as one of 16 cities (one of only four in USA) and are currently planning to unveil mobile food markets to underserved areas in the city.

 Dr. Bell’s vision of a better school system in Birmingham led him to become the architect of the Bell Capital Improvement Education Plan that provided over one hundred-ninety million dollars to renovate, restructure and build new schools such as Martha Gaskins Elementary School.
 George Washington Carver High School was the first high school built in over thirty years with this funding.
 Other high schools include Jackson-Olin, Wenonah, Parker and Huffman High.
 The University of Alabama at Birmingham also received over 87 million dollars for capital improvement projects under Dr. Bell’s tenure.